JujuAdams/Snitch/README.md

 ### Logging

 Logging can be set up to store messages from only a specific function - `Snitch()` - or to capture debug messages from all calls to `show_debug_message()`.
 Logging can be toggled with a function call, can be set to always be on (via `SNITCH_LOG_DEFAULT`), or can be activated when the game is booted using an execution parameter (`-log`).
 This last feature is especially useful for production builds as it allows logging to be activated by players.
+Because behaviour is controlled largely with macros, Snitch can be controlled by using GameMaker's configurations.

 **Please note** that because logging involves file access, this can incur a non-trivial performance penalty in your game.
+It is recommended that you do not release production builds with logging forced on.

 &nbsp;